davelively14/locorum/README.md

   - Fixed issue where export results button would display when no collections were loaded.
   - Fixed issue where no results would crash BackendSys
   - Fixed issue where Supervisor terminates if a backend is missing from the Repo.
 Backends are loaded from the Repo now.
+  - Fixed issue where phone would return a higher rating even if incorrect.
+If the phone number does not match, it now receives a fixed lower rating (50)
+- Rating system updated.
+Established fixed scores for numeric comparisons, since the jaro_distance method will still provide a relatively high rating for incorrect numbers, particularly within the same area code.
+  - A non-matching zip code will return a rating of 20
+  - A non-matching phone will return a rating of 50
 - No longer using %Header{} in each backend.
 Helpers will pull backend data from repo based on module name.
 - Added backends: Bing, Neustar Localeze, Facebook, Yelp
 - Removed Collection Admin from main menu